 Shulk: Do you really think this is a good idea?

-Metal Face has a gigantic pair of claws for arms.
+- As does Metal Face, who has a gigantic pair of claws for arms.
 There's a reason for this.